CocoLB/01-Kickstarter-Analysis/README.md

 ![OutcomeBasedOnGoal](OutcomeBasedOnGoal.png)

-Looking at thenoutcomes of all forms of theater, we can definitely see that the best moinths to launch a campaign are May, then June.
+Looking at the outcomes of all forms of theater, we can definitely see that the best moinths to launch a campaign are May, then June.

 ![OutcomeBasedOnLaunchDate](OutcomeBasedOnLaunchDate.png)